IntersectMBO/cardano-db-sync/doc/schema-management.md

 # Schema Management

-Schema management for the Cardano Explorer database is a little more complicated than we would like, but the scheme chosen allows for easy development, evolution and management of the database.
+Schema management for the Cardano PostgreSQL database is a little more complicated than we would like, but the scheme chosen allows for easy development, evolution and management of the database.

 The database schema is defined in three stages, each stage consisting of one or more SQL migrations.
 The stages are: